Local History-Walliswood Village Hall

 Facts about the Village Hall

 The village hall and grounds are owned by Abinger Parish Council.
 They are managed by Walliswood Village Hall Association, which is a registered charity, formed in 2004.
-Day to day running of the hall is in the hands of a committee, currently comprising 10 people.
-The hall raises money in several ways via regular renters, one-off hirings and fund raising events, of which the biggest is WallisWoodStock, our annual pop/rock concert in the hall's field.
-Grants from Abinger Parish Council, as well as local and corporate bodies have been awarded towards specific projects.
+Day to day running of the hall is in the hands of a committee, currently comprising of 8 people.
+The hall raises money in several ways via regular hirers, one-off bookings and fund raising events, of which the biggest is WallisWoodStock, our annual pop/rock concert on the field attached to the hall.
+Grants from Abinger Parish Council and Surrey County Council as well as local and corporate bodies have been awarded towards specific projects.

 Not Just The Dinosaur!

 The fossil of a previously unknown species of dinosaur was discovered at the Smokejacks clay pit, at the south end of the village, in 1983.
 Named Baryonyx Walkerii, the fossil is now in the Natural History Museum.
-But the pit has also been the location of many other finds, including a well-preserved partial skeleton of a young iguanodon in 2001.
+The pit has also been the location of many other finds, including a well-preserved partial skeleton of a young iguanodon in 2001.
 There is some speculation that the iguanodon was baryonx’s last meal.
-Other finds include the bones of a pterosaur (a flying dinosaur), fish, crocodile, molluscs and numerous insects, including a number of new species.
-(And to think that Surrey County Council wanted the site for landfill!!)
+Other finds include the bones of a pterosaur (a flying dinosaur), fish, crocodiles, molluscs and numerous insects, including a number of new species. (and to think that Surrey County Council wanted the site for landfill!!)